-We recommend anchoring both sides of the stand to avoid collapses, for instance in high winds with the stand empty, or when you reach for that zipper pull at your feet, but only the foot guyline is mandatory.
-To help stabilize, you may hang a counterweight such as a pack or water vessel from the head apex instead of or in addition to a head guyline.
+We recommend anchoring both sides of the stand to avoid collapses, for instance in winds with the stand empty, or when you reach for a zipper pull at your feet, but only the foot guyline is mandatory.
+To help stabilize, hang a counterweight such as a pack or water vessel from the head apex.